xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 host-forget uuid=host_uuid
 ```

-The XAPI agent forgets about the specified XCP-ng server without contacting it explicitly.
+The <abbr title="Xen Project Management API">XAPI</abbr> agent forgets about the specified XCP-ng server without contacting it explicitly.

 Use the `--force` parameter to avoid being prompted to confirm that you really want to perform this operation.